qubas9/Slimer/README.md

 - **Modular Design**: Each module is independent and reusable.
 - **Vector Utilities**: Perform common 2D vector operations efficiently.

-## Contributing

-Refer to the [Contributing Guidelines](docs/contributing.md) for details on how to contribute to the project.

 ## License

 This project is licensed under the [MIT License](LICENSE).